Analysing acidity and antacids

-CHENNAI: Life without any discipline might seem exciting if not for the plenty of health problems that follow.
+Life without any discipline might seem exciting if not for the plenty of health problems that follow.
 Going behind shortcuts for our diets and lifestyle choices plunges us into the grappling hands of acidity.
-Be it heart burn or indigestion, the discomfort pains us for a long time, and in some cases, setting off a bout of gut-related woes.
+Be it heartburn or indigestion, the discomfort pains us for a long time, and in some cases, setting off a bout of gut-related woes.

 “Acidity is a colloquial term and not a medical term.
-It is a condition which is caused due by the excess production of acids by the stomach glands,” explains Dr B Mahadevan, senior consultant and head of department – Medical Gastroenterology and Therapeutic Endoscopy, Gleneagles Global Health City.
+It is a condition caused due to the excess production of acids by the stomach glands,” explains Dr B Mahadevan, senior consultant and head of department—Medical Gastroenterology and Therapeutic Endoscopy, Gleneagles Global Health City, Chennai.
 When we surrender to acidity with the help of antacids, we forget to see the underlying issue with the stomach, he says.

 Symptoms